-If the ACA is amended and the FSA is no longer included in the excise tax threshold calculation, the health care FSA will continue to be offered.
+The City and the Union agree that the health care FSA will continue to be offered.

-27.6 Life Insurance:
+28.6 Life Insurance:

 The City agrees to provide a life insurance policy for employees in the bargaining unit equal to a maximum policy limit of \$50,000 and pay the cost of such policy.